katriellucas/lecarde-2/README.md

 ## Disclaimer
 We contacted Migami Games and got approval to keep this repository up.

-The release of Lecarde Chronicles 2 got permited by Konami, the game and its assets are freeware and **_SHOULD NOT_** be sold, this also includes the source code.
+The release of Lecarde Chronicles 2 got permitted by Konami, the game and its assets are freeware and **_SHOULD NOT_** be sold, this also includes the source code.
 Any modifications you do have also to be free.
-Castlevania is an intelectual property owned by Konami, please support the company by buying their official releases.
+Castlevania is an intellectual property owned by Konami, please support the company by buying their official releases.

 ## Usage